-In the 2022 inspection of De Visser Gray LLP, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
-Our inspection was conducted in cooperation with the Canadian Public Accountability Board.
+In the 2022 inspection of Dylan Floyd Accounting & Consulting, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.

-We selected for review three audits of issuers with fiscal years ending in 2021.
+We selected for review three audits of issuers with fiscal years ending in 2020.
 For each issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.